bertyn99/scireDevBlog/content/blog/everything-about-hooks.md

 ---
-    title: 'Everything about Hooks in React !'
+title: Everything about Hooks in React !
-    description: "The world is becoming more digital by the day.
+description: The world is becoming more digital by the day.
 However, the digital revolution has not spared everyone equally.
-It has become a lot harder for less tech-savvy users to access digital technology."
+It has become a lot harder for less tech-savvy users to access digital technology.
-    image: 'img/article/cover/everything-about-hooks.png'
+image: img/article/cover/everything-about-hooks.png
-    author: 'Yxssi'
+author: Yxssi
-    category: 'tips and advice'
+category: tips and advice
 createdAt: '2023-02-25'
 modifiedAt: '2023-02-25'
-    tags: ['reactjs','hooks','web']
+tags:
+  - reactjs
+  - hooks
+  - web
 head:
   meta:
-            -  name: "keywords"
+    - name: keywords
-               content: "reactjs,hooks,web"
+      content: reactjs,hooks,web
 ---

 ## 1- **Hooks 101**